Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that `abled for Guests.

 Continues.

-Become a Member via our 'Buy Me a Coffee' page to read complete text.
+Become a Member via our Buy Me a Coffee page to read more.

 In 1341 [his daughter] Margaret Ros (age 18) died in Musgrave.

 On 3rd February 1343 William Ros 2nd Baron Ros Helmsley (age 58) died.
 He was buried at Kirkham Priory North Yorkshire [Map].
-His son [his son] William (age 13) succeeded 3rd Baron Ros Helmsley and inherited Belvoir Castle [Map].
+His son William (age 13) succeeded 3rd Baron Ros Helmsley and inherited Belvoir Castle [Map].
 Margaret Neville (age 13) by marriage Baroness Ros Helmsley.

 On 18th October 1363 [his former wife] Margery Badlesmere Baroness Ros of Helmsley (age 55) died.

 [his daughter] Maud Ros Baroness Welles was born to William Ros 2nd Baron Ros Helmsley and Margery Badlesmere Baroness Ros of Helmsley.
+She married 1345 John Welles 4th Baron Welles, son of Adam Welles 3rd Baron Welles and Margaret Bardolf Baroness Welles, and had issue.

 [his daughter] Elizabeth Ros Baroness Zouche Harringworth was born to William Ros 2nd Baron Ros Helmsley and Margery Badlesmere Baroness Ros of Helmsley.
+She married before 16th July 1334 her second cousin once removed William Zouche 2nd Baron Zouche Harringworth and had issue.

 [his daughter] Alice Ros was born to William Ros 2nd Baron Ros Helmsley and Margery Badlesmere Baroness Ros of Helmsley.
+She married before 15th October 1331 Nicholas Meinhill and had issue.

 [his daughter] Milicent Ros was born to William Ros 2nd Baron Ros Helmsley and Margery Badlesmere Baroness Ros of Helmsley.